ovh/cds/README.md

 High availability is a very important point for a CI / CD tool.
 CDS is stateless, nothing is stored on the filesystem.
 This makes it possible to launch several CDS APIs behind a load balancer.
 Thus, you can scale the API of CDS to your needs.
 It also allows upgrades of CDS in full day without impact for users.
 In production @OVH, CDS can be updated several times a day, without impacting users or stopping CDS workers.
-Asking your users to stop working because updating the Continuous Delivery tool would be ironic, isn't it? ;-)
+Asking your users to stop working while updating the Continuous Delivery tool would be ironic, isn't it? ;-)

 #### Built-in Metrics